asetski/PyGame_chimp_game/README.md

  ## allow user to pause the game (5)

 To simulate the pause user must press SPACE key during game.
 Created four methods in order to add pause function to the game: paused(), button(), unpaused(), and quitgame().
-Method paused() and unpaused() use global variable "pause" to pause and start main loop.
-Used additional screen buttons.
-Which change color when click with mouse.
-Creared with method button().
-Have two options to continue and to quit the game.
-Method quitgame() created to stop the game. was pressed.
+Method paused() and unpaused() use global variable "pause" to pause and start again main loop.
+I used additional screen buttons, which will change the color when you click on them  with mouse.
+Buttons created with method button().
+When game paused it has  two options to continue and to quit the game.
+Method quitgame() created to stop the game.

 ```
 def paused(scr):